apache/iceberg/docs/docs/hive.md

 This type conversion table describes how Hive types are converted to the Iceberg types.
 The conversion applies on both creating Iceberg table and writing to Iceberg table via Hive.

+    Note, that the Hive Types mentioned above are not Hive Data Types used in Hive SQL.For example, there isn't a long type in Hive Data Types instead of a bigint type.
+The hive SQL parser provides a mechanism for converting one type to another.

 | Hive             | Iceberg                 | Notes |
 |------------------|-------------------------|-------|
 | boolean          | boolean                 |       |